Joe Is Dead.

 Accessed through QR and NFC tags, the onboarding is a fifteen-minute Twine-based sequence that loops, redirects, and resists straightforward navigation.
 Its tone resembles standard corporate training, but the structure slowly traps the user in circular logic, mirroring the company’s internal belief systems.

-The onboarding echoes the rituals of compliance training: cheerful tone, circular logic, escalating demands for acknowledgment, and eventual surrender into the system’s worldview.
+The onboarding echoes the rituals of compliance training: cheerful tone, circular logic, escalating demands for acknowledgment, and eventual surrender into Joe’s worldview.

 How It Works